MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 ### Sensitive info type exclusions (preview)

 [Sensitive info types](sensitive-information-type-learn-about.md) excluded in settings map to indicators and triggers involving file-related activities for Endpoint, SharePoint, Teams, OneDrive, and Exchange.
-These excluded types will be treated as non-sensitive info types.
+These excluded types are treated as non-sensitive info types.
 For those files that contain any sensitive info types identified here, they'll be risk scored but not shown as activities involving content related to sensitive info types.
 For a complete list, see [Sensitive information type entity definitions](sensitive-information-type-entity-definitions.md).

 You can select the sensitive info types to be excluded from the list of all available (out-of-box and custom) types available in the tenant.
 You can choose up to 500 sensitive info types to be excluded.